nes14/nes14.github.io/_posts/2014-11-03-Web-Components.md

 `Custom Elements`
 I see custom elements to be very useful for managing web apps and it reminds me of creating classes, instances of classes, and subclasses like you can in C#.
 It is very easy to take a button and give it the attributes of a button but also give it it's own characteristics.

+`HTML Imports`
+If you were to save a HTML file as a template you could share it and reuse it over and over.
+If you're working on a blog and you want to give each entry its own page, you can make a template and import it and use it.
+It would save a lot of time.

+Can't wait to start using these in real life projects.
+:sunglasses: